top of page

 Toby

-Toby, our delightful feathered friend who joined our family after his last owners realized their neighbors weren't fans of his karaoke skills!
+Toby, our delightful feathered friend who joined our family after his last owners realized their neighbours weren't fans of his karaoke skills!
 Now, living with a harem of lovely ladies, he's happily toned down the honking.
 You can usually find him lounging by the back door, waiting for treats and showing off his fabulous feathery fan to the chickens, who are clearly his biggest fans.
 And let’s be honest, he absolutely loves hearing how gorgeous he is—because who doesn't enjoy a good ego boost?

 Donald & Boris

 Meet Donald and Boris, our delightfully mischievous goat brothers!
 These lovable rascals, with their partner-in-crime Dozer, came to us when their previous could no longer take care of them due to health issues.
-They came to us as incredibly loved goats with their own sunscreen for thier noses!
+They came to us as incredibly loved goats with their own sunscreen for their noses!
 They’re experts at getting into the food shed, turning food bags into trendy headgear, and staging daring raids on my precious garden roses.
 But don’t let their antics fool you; with their goofy grins and sweet nothings, they can charm the socks off anyone!

 Harry